nortakales/vs-code-qalc/README.md

 [] time in <city>
 [] "next friday"
 [] support for "ago"

-[x] Seems to be a bug if a document has 1 USD in it, when it loads, it caches a wrong result before currencies load?
+[] upgrade mathjs version to latest, but have unit tests first - gets binary support [x] Seems to be a bug if a document has 1 USD in it, when it loads, it caches a wrong result before currencies load? convert hex to rgb

+note: had to run `sudo apt-get install libnss3-dev` to get tests running on cmd and `sudo apt-get install libatk1.0-0` and `sudo apt-get install libatk-bridge2.0-0` and `sudo apt-get install libx11-xcb1`